***Revised August 2017***

-- 1 cup sugar – I buy Wholesome Sweeteners Organic Sugar in bulk at Costco
+- 1 cup sugar – I use Wholesome Sweeteners Organic Sugar which we get through Amazon Subscribe and Save

-When the kombucha has fermented to your liking (usually at least 5 days, though I set mine up a little longer at 10 days during the warmer months and two weeks during the colder months — you can stick a straw beneath the mother and taste it), it’s time to switch out the batch.
+When the kombucha has fermented to your liking (usually at least 5 days, though I set mine up a little longer at two weeks during the warmer months and three weeks during the colder months — you can stick a plastic straw beneath the mother and taste it), it’s time to switch out the batch.
 I start by boiling 6 cups of filtered water usually first thing in the morning.

 When the water comes to a boil, I turn off the heat, dump 1 cup of sugar, and stir it until it’s dissolved.

-Once the sugar is dissolved, I put 4 black tea bags into the pan and let it sit for 20 minutes (sometimes longer as it doesn’t seem to change the taste if the tea bags are in there the entire time it cools).
+Once the sugar is dissolved, I put 4 black tea bags into the pan and let it sit for 6 minutes.

 While the mother is taking a little vacation, I set aside half a cup of finished kombucha for the next batch.
 This helps get it going.

 Then I bottle the kombucha.
-I do this by pouring it into an 8-cup measuring cup and then pouring it through a plastic, mesh strainer (again, stay away from metal) to catch any spent yeast (the brown tendril-like stuff you’ll sometimes see hanging from your mother) or any other “floaties,” through a funnel and into clear, flip-top bottles we got from Ikea (I haven’t taken updated pictures yet, but they’re similar to the cobalt ones below, just a lot bigger and clear).
-You can also just store it in jars as well, but we like the bottles.
+I do this by pouring it into an 8-cup measuring cup and then pouring it through a plastic, mesh strainer (again, stay away from metal) to catch any spent yeast (the brown tendril-like stuff you’ll sometimes see hanging from your mother) or any other “floaties,” through a funnel and into a half-gallon mason jar.

 Once the finished kombucha is bottled, I rinse out the brewing vessel with water (no soap) and pour in the cooled water/tea/sugar mixture I made earlier in the day.